 Funded by JPMorgan Chase & Co. and the Bill & Melinda Gates Foundation, and developed in partnership with Accion Venture Lab, Catalyst Fund aims to support startups that have not raised institutional venture capital, but may be able to if they achieve specific milestones for the growth or development of their businesses.
 The Fund will provide small, flexible grants as well as one-on-one mentoring support to help develop new financial inclusion products and businesses and improve the investment readiness of the start-up ventures.
 With the support of Accion Venture Lab, the Fund will set up technical assistance modules, as well as collect and disseminate impact evidence and lessons learned from the startups.

-"Improving financial health not only helps individuals thrive, but also supports more resilient communities and economies," said Janis Bowdler, Head of Financial Capability Initiatives, JPMorgan Chase.
+"Improving financial health not only helps individuals thrive, but also supports more resilient communities and economies," said Janis Bowdler, Head of Global Philanthropy, JPMorgan Chase.
 "JPMorgan Chase is proud to be a part of Catalyst Fund to create opportunities for more inclusive economic growth across the globe."

 According to the World Bank, two billion people worldwide lack access to regulated financial services, such as savings, credit or insurance.
 This lack of access is due to a variety of factors, including banking outlets being too few or too inconvenient, or due to the poor or nonexistent credit history for the poorest consumers; lack of awareness of such services; cultural barriers and costs.
 However, financial inclusion can help alleviate poverty and create economic growth.